-On February 23, 2021, the Group acquired lots in Antipolo Rizal amounting to \$\frac{1}{2}49.69\$ million for envisioned site of GMA Antipolo DTT Station which will serve to house the possible disaster recovery transmission facilities.
-On November 22, 2021, the Group acquired two adjacent lots located on the northeast side of Samar Avenue, within Barangay South Triangle, Diliman District, Quezon City amounting to \$\frac{1}{2}92.41\$ million.
+On February 23, 2021, the Group acquired lots in Antipolo Rizal amounting to P49.69 million for envisioned site of GMA Antipolo DTT Station.
+On November 22, 2021, the Group acquired two adjacent lots located on the northeast side of Samar Avenue, within Barangay South Triangle, Diliman District, Quezon City amounting to P92.41 million.
 Management believes that the fair values as at acquisition date approximates the fair values as at December 31, 2021.